evanhink/Step-Audio/README.md

 </table>

 ### 5.3 AQTA Chat
-We release [**StepEval-Audio-360**](https://huggingface.co/datasets/stepfun-ai/StepEval-Audio-360) as a new benchmark, which consists of 137 multi-turn Chinese prompts sourced from real users and is designed to evaluate the quality of generated response across the following dimensions: Voice Instruction Following, Voice Understanding, Logical Reasoning, Role-playing, Creativity, Sing, Language Ability, Speech Emotion Control, Gaming.
+We released [**StepEval-Audio-360**](https://huggingface.co/datasets/stepfun-ai/StepEval-Audio-360) as a new benchmark, which consists of 137 multi-turn Chinese prompts sourced from real users and is designed to evaluate the quality of generated response across the following dimensions: Voice Instruction Following, Voice Understanding, Logical Reasoning, Role-playing, Creativity, Singing, Language Ability, Speech Emotion Control, and Gaming.

 #### 5.3.1 StepEval-Audio-360